 Theanine is an amino acid, chemically known as L-y-glutamylethylamide.
 It is present in some plants and some species of fungi.
-It was first isolated in a laboratory from Gyokuro leaves in 1950.
-It is found in tea leaves.
-Infact, it is used as an ingredient in diet supplements.
+Infact, it was first isolated in a laboratory from Gyokuro leaves in 1950.
+It is present in tea leaves.
+Infact, it is an important ingredient in diet supplements.

 It was observed for the first time in the tea leaves of species Camellia sinensis in 1949.
-It was seen as a basic tea ingredient.
+It was a basic tea ingredient.

 Later, in 1950, it was discovered in the leaves of gyokuro.
-This was the first time when the amino acid was successfully isolated in a laboratory in Kyoto, a city in Japan.
+This was the first time when a scientist successfully isolated the amino acid in a laboratory in Kyoto, a city in Japan.

 It is a safe amino acid present in caffeine, which is a prime component of teas and coffees.
-It is known to cure fluctuation in blood pressure.
+It cures fluctuation in blood pressure.
 In addition to that, it targets anxiety and depression, causing them to lessen their effects.
 It promotes weight loss and facilitates easy fat reduction.
-Theanine builds a strong immune system and helps in fighting several diseases.
+Also, it builds a strong immune system and helps in fighting several diseases.

 Theanine acts on dopamine, leading to its release.
 This neurotransmitter causes your mood upliftment and rejuvenation.
 Furthermore, it benefits ADHD patients by providing them a good quality sound sleep.
-Theanine is said to improve memory power, logical thinking and analytical skills.
+It improves memory power, logical thinking and analytical skills.

 Many researches showed that taking Theanine is safe for usage but only upto a certain limit.
 The range of the dose quantity could go from 250mg to 1,200mg.
 One thing to keep in mind is that pregnant and lactating mothers should avoid theanine at all costs.

-Although theanine is safe for human usage, it comes with some warnings as well.
+Although the amino acid is safe for human usage, it comes with some warnings as well.
 Here are a few threats to mankind.

 - Excess of theanine supplements could lead to stomach ache and bloating.
 In extreme cases, it could lead to peptic ulcers.